GoodFlower123/RobustSentEmbed/README.md

 # RobustSentEmbed
-a self-supervised sentence embedding framework that enhances both generalization and robustness benchmarks
+A self-supervised sentence embedding framework that enhances both generalization and robustness benchmarks

 #### Train the RobustSentEmbed embeddings to generate robust text represnetation